My name is Jamie Gladden, and I'm a modern, fashion-inspired photographer.

 When a person grips their hands it looks unnatural on camera.
 The same rule for arms applies, "if it bends, bend it."

-Have your client pretend there hands are like a ballerina, or just have them walk swinging their hands back and forth.
+Have your client pretend their hands are like a ballerina, or just have them walk swinging their hands back and forth.
 The way their hands naturally curve is perfect.

 The chin should be forward and down.
 It feels super weird but it looks amazing.
 The key here is to make sure that the chin moves, not the shoulders.